 Pinellas County Justice Center: (727) 464-6008 Downtown Clearwater Courthouse: (727) 464-5050 St. Petersburg Judicial Building: (727) 582-7999

 Updates are posted by 5:00 p.m. the evening before your scheduled report date.
 In the event there is no message, you should report as directed on your Summons for Jury Service.

-Prospective jurors are randomly selected from the Florida Department of Highway Safety and Motor Vehicles (DHSMV) records.
-These records include all Pinellas County residents eighteen years and older who are licensed drivers and persons who possess a Florida Identification Card.
-These records are updated quarterly by the DHSMV.
-You are eligible for jury service once every year.
+Prospective jurors are randomly selected from the Florida Department of Highway and Safety Motor Vehicles (DHSMV) records.
+These records include all Pinellas County residents who are eighteen years and older who possess a driver license or Identification card.
+We receive and update these records quarterly.
+Residents are eligible for jury service once every year.

 Jury service does not end at a specific time of day.
 Plan to spend the entire day for your jury service.

 The Florida Legislature has mandated that our courts use the one-day or one trial system of jury selection.
 Most jurors are selected on the initial reporting day.
 Some trials will begin and end on that same day.

 On the day you report, you may be sent to a courtroom for jury selection where the length of the trial will be discussed.
 If you find the length of that trial conflicts with your personal schedule you will be given the opportunity to explain this, as well as any other hardships, to the judge.

 If you are not sent to a courtroom for jury selection you may be held in reserve.